Kasra1377/face-verification-with-siamese-networks/README.md

 FLASK_DEBUG=1 flask run
 ```

-Now the web app is opened in your browser locally.
-You can use the available cropped faces in `samples` folder; in order to upload and match the faces.
+Now, the web app is opened in your browser locally.
+You can use the available cropped faces in the `samples` folder; to upload and match the faces.

 ### 🛠Technologies Used
 ---